 I feel honored to have been trusted with the topic of polygamy.

-How did you initially feel when beginning your study of polygamy?
-What changed?
+How did Brittany Chapman Nash feel when beginning her study of polygamy?

 I began my study of polygamy as a master’s student at the University of Leicester.
 I was focusing my thesis around the life of my great-great grandmother Ruth May Fox, featuring her as a “representative Mormon woman.”
 She was the first wife in a polygamous union, so I dove headfirst into researching the history of Latter-day Saint polygamy.